 As one respondent told us, “I don’t love it… I’d honestly rather get an email.
 I think if you have a relationship with the journalist already and aren’t cold-pitching them, and they are receptive to you following them and communicating through that social media platform, it’s fine.”

 Succeed on social: One in five journalists (20%) say they find social media valuable for publishing and promoting their content – making it the most popular answer.
-Here are some tips for promoting your content on social.

 4. Journalists want PR pros to do their homework before pitching.

 What does anyone want from the people they work with?
 To make their lives (and jobs) easier.
 For the report, Cision explicitly asked how PR pros could make your jobs easier.
 The top answers: Understand my audience and what they find relevant; provide me with data and expert resources when I need them; and stop spamming me with irrelevant pitches (see takeaway #1 above).

 In a nutshell, journalists need PR pros to exercise empathy and understanding when working with them.
 That includes everything from respecting their deadlines and responding quickly to their inquiries, to providing the assets, intel and other resources they need to do their jobs.
 Journalists say that with a better understanding of the challenges they face, PR pros can better serve their media partners and build strong professional partnerships that will serve them time and again.

 As one of our journalist contacts put it:

 "Take the time to research the journalist you are pitching.
 Every day I get dozens of PR pitches...
 When I get that rare pitch that shows me that the PR pro has actually viewed my work, they’ve got my attention."